Pre-Professional Voice, Musical Theatre, Dance Instructor

 Top 5 words that come to mind when you think of YOUR MCCA: Love, Gratitude, Fierceness, Light, Journey

-Shelby Herbert began her journey at Mountain City Center for the Arts when the stars aligned, and on a whim, she auditioned to become a member of MCCA’s professional performance company in 2013.
-After several months working at MCCA as a professional performer, Shelby was invited to join the teaching faculty as an acting teacher.
-Shelby believes the presence of MCCA in her life was written in the stars, as she is now working full time at the center, feeling as though she is living in a dream.
-Currently, Shelby serves as the director of the Musical Theatre Program, the Educational Outreach coordinator, and teaches a variety of classes and private lessons.
+Shelby Herbert is a teacher, musician, artist, and writer, who loves to garden, travel, adventure, and explore.
+Shelby began her journey at Mountain City Center for the Arts when the stars aligned, and on a whim, she auditioned to become a member of MCCA’s professional performance company in 2013.
+After several months working at MCCA as a professional performer, Shelby was invited to join the teaching faculty as an acting teacher and the rest, as they say, is history.
+Currently, Shelby serves as the director of the Musical Theatre Program and teaches a variety of classes and private lessons.
 Shelby has also served as Music Director and Costume Designer on many MCCA productions, as well as occasionally directing MCCA productions.
-Two productions for which Shelby served as Music Director (Bugsy Malone, Jr. and Into the Woods, Jr.) received national awards at the world’s largest celebration of musical theatre for young people, The Junior Theatre Festival.
+Seven productions for which Shelby served as Music Director received national awards at the world’s largest celebration of musical theatre for young people, The Junior Theatre Festival.
+Three of those productions received the highest festival honor of Outstanding Performance.
+In 2023, Shelby had the privilege to music direct the debut performance of 13 Jr. with MCCA at JTF.

 While studying in the department of Theatre and Dance at Frostburg State University, Shelby appeared in many productions at the University and professionally.
 In her time at FSU Shelby also served as an assistant teacher to Nicole Mattis, assisting with Voice and Movement and Voice and Speech classes for two years.
-During this time, Herbert additionally provided private voice work and dialect coaching to students referred to her by Ms. Mattis.
 For the classes she led as the culmination of her assistant teaching, Shelby chose to focus on the use of The Eight Efforts: Laban Movement in combination with the voice to create open, believable characters.
 Upon graduation, Shelby was invited to return to FSU to professionally costume design a production.